widkit/greetings/README.md

 /path/to/greetings-linux  # or greetings-macos

 # If using Python script:
-python "/path/to/main.py"
+python "/path/to/src/main.py"
 ```

 ## Tips

-- You can save the daily images by uncommenting `save_images = True` in main.py.
+- You can save the daily images by setting `save_images = True` in src/main.py.
 - Images are cached in ~/.config/greetings/ to avoid unnecessary downloads.
-- The script automatically detects your OS and architecture to use the correct binary.

 ## Customization

-You can change the parameters of `ascii-image-converter` in `main.py` to alter the output.
+You can change the parameters of `ascii-image-converter` in src/main.py to alter the output.
 Here are some useful flags:

 ```
 ascii-image-converter [image paths/urls or piped stdin] [flags]